SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.4/security_requirements/authentication.md

 ## Warning:

-**If we fail to guarantee authentication requirements, the system may become vulnerable to security threats.
+**If we fail to guarantee authenticity requirements, the system may become vulnerable to security threats.
 Malicious attackers may gain unauthorized access to the system and perform malicious activities such as data theft, manipulation of data, or denial of service.
 This could lead to significant financial losses, reputational damage, and legal ramifications.**